 If the school has to use reasonable sanctions to punish a child, parents should support the actions of the school.
-If parents have any concern about the way their child has been treated, they should initially contact the class teacher.
+If parents have any concern about the way their child has been treated, they should initially contact the class teacher, in line with our Concerns and Complaints policy.